boostorg/msm/include/boost/msm/backmp11/README.md

 # Boost MSM backmp11 backend

 This README file is temporary and contains information about `backmp11`, a new backend that is mostly backwards-compatible with `back`.
-It is currently in **experimental** stage, thus some details about the compatibility might change.
+It is currently in **experimental** stage, thus some details about the compatibility might change (feedback welcome!).
 This file's contents should eventually move into the MSM documentation.

 The new backend has the following goals: